 1) Heat-proof container (I use a piece of Tupperware)

 4) Hot water

-Place the foil in the bottom of your container and add your silver pieces.
+Place the foil in the bottom of your container and add your silver pieces (*TIP* - use the shiny in contact with your pieces).
 I don't recommend using silver with any gemstones or pearls or oxidized detail you want to keep (because this may clean that out!).

 Give it a dash of baking soda - a tablespoon or so.

 Add hot (does not need to be boiling) water.
 The mix will foam and you will be able to smell the sulfur (like hard boiled egg yolk).
 Give it a little shake or stir and the tarnish may vanish almost instantly or it can take a few minutes.
 For really stubborn tarnish, you may have to repeat the process.
 Also try a fresh piece of foil after a few turns.

 Check out this video for the tarnish removal process in action, about 30 seconds in!

 Give it a try and let me know how it goes!